Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

 - **Participation Rate**: 75% of community members actively engaged in daily discussions and activities.
 - **Engagement Metrics**: An average of 20 comments per discussion thread, totaling approximately 400 interactions over the past month.
 - **Feedback Scores**: Achieved an average rating of 4.7 out of 5 for community engagement initiatives.
-- **Growth Indicators**: Noted a 15% increase in new member sign-ups and a retention rate improvement to 90%.
+- **Growth Indicators**: Noted a 15% increase in new member sign-ups and a retention rate improvement of 90%.
 - **Key Insights**:
   - Members highly value the structured daily themes and find them motivating.
   - Collaborative projects on respect and empathy received the highest participation rates.